Dimitrije Matić: Early life and education

 Dimitrije Matić was born in 1821 in Ruma, the Kingdom of Slavonia, a province of the Habsburg monarchy within the Austrian Empire.
 His father, Iliya Matić, is said to have participated in the wars against Napoleon.
 His mother Spasenija was the aunt of Vladimir Jovanović.
 Dimitrije Matić had three brothers Matej, Miloje, and Djordje.
-Matić completed elementary school in Ruma, a secondary school in Sremski Karlovci before moving to the Principality of Serbia.He first attended Military School then after being offered a scholarship entered the newly founded Lyceum.
-The teachers had been trained abroad in Austria, Switzerland, and France and the classes were taught in Latin and German.In the summer of 1840, Matić completed his cursus of Philosophy then a year later his Legal Studies.
+Matić completed elementary school in Ruma, a secondary school in Sremski Karlovci before moving to the Principality of Serbia.

+He first attended Military School then after being offered a scholarship entered the newly founded Lyceum.
+The teachers had been trained abroad in Austria, Switzerland, and France and the classes were taught in Latin and German.
+In the summer of 1840, Matić completed his cursus of Philosophy and then a year later his Legal Studies.
 The same year he moved to Belgrade joining his older brother Matej, who works as a clerk in the office of Prince Mihailo Obrenović, and entered the civil service.
 After the Skupština elected Alexander Karađorđević there is a shift of dynasty and Mihailo Obrenović is deposed, Matić left the country with the Prince; during that time Matić lived in the Vrdnik Monastery on Fruška Gora mountain returning in 1843.
 On his return, he starts working as a lawyer and becomes secretary of Captain Miša Anastasijević.

 Matić received a post-graduate scholarship from the government to study philosophy in Berlin and Law in Heidelberg.
 In 1847 he received his Ph.D. degree in philosophy at the University of Leipzig.
 His doctoral thesis was called: Dissertatio de via qua Fichtii, Schellingii, Hegeliique philosophia e speculativa investigatione Kantiana exculta sit; it addressed the question of how the philosophy of Fichte, Schelling and Hegel developed from Immanuel Kant's speculative thought.
 Among his professors in Berlin were Hegel's successor Georg Andreas Gabler (1786–1853), Otto Friedrich Gruppe and Johann Karl Wilhelm Vatke.
 He was mostly influenced by his Berlin professor Karl Ludwig Michelet, with whom he established a lifelong correspondence.
 While getting his law degree in Heidelberg he also studied Political Economy under Karl Heinrich Rau.
 After obtaining the approval of the Ministry of Education, he left Heidelberg for Paris to extend his law studies.

 During the uprising of the Serbs against the force of Hungary, Matić was a member of the People's Committee in Karlovci and participated in organizing the army as deputy secretary of the Military Council, as an elected member of the Main Board at the May Assembly of 1848 he oversaw the proclamation of Serbian Vojvodina.
 His younger brother Stevan was severely wounded and later died of his wounds in Belgrade.